These simple upgrades will turn your living room into a movie theater

 Kodak Luma 350 Smart Projector

 Kodak’s Luma 350 is also a stellar choice for those looking to replicate the big screen experience without committing the space (or funds) to a new TV.
-It’s sleek, runs on Android, and features Miracast, so you can go cord-free.
+It’s sleek, runs on Android, and features Miracast, so you can go cord free.

 Pyle Motorized White 72″ Electric Projection Screen